Live in London (The Beach Boys album)

-Background
+History

-1968 was a difficult year for The Beach Boys in the USA, where their reputation had soured considerably.
-Yet enthusiasm for the group in Europe was still strong, as evidenced by these confident performances recorded while the group were making their 20/20 album.
-After the surprise success of the Endless Summer and Spirit of America hits packages in 1974 and 1975, the Beach Boys enjoyed a resurgence of popularity in America, especially on the concert circuit.
+1968 was a difficult year for the Beach Boys in the USA, where their reputation had soured considerably.
+Yet enthusiasm for the group in Europe was still strong, as evidenced by the performance recorded in December while the group were finishing their 20/20 album.

+After the surprise success of the Endless Summer and Spirit of America hits packages in 1974 and 1975, the Beach Boys had a resurgence of popularity in America, especially on the concert circuit.
 It was during this time that Capitol decided to issue a renamed edition of the album for the first time in the US.
 The reissue had art by rock artist Jim Evans, and a new title, Beach Boys '69.
-Besides the fact that the live performance was actually recorded in December 1968, the LP's appearance added confusion to the marketplace as the group had recently issued a new, live double album—The Beach Boys in Concert—on their own Brother Records label, as part of a distribution deal with their new label, Reprise.
+Besides the fact that the live performance was recorded in December 1968, the LP's appearance added confusion to the marketplace as the group had recently issued a new, live double album—The Beach Boys in Concert—on their own Brother Records label, as part of a distribution deal with their new label, Reprise.
 Despite this, the record became a small chart success in the US, following the Top 10 placing of 15 Big Ones, reaching #75 in the Fall of 1976 during a US chart stay of 10 weeks.
 The UK edition failed to chart.

-Beach Boys observers believe that the group owed Capitol one more album (this may have been offered to fill such a role, instead of the Fading Rock Group Revival/Reverberation project), and so, this release ended their relationship with that record label, as well as with EMI in the UK.
-When their albums were remastered for CD in 1990 (and again in 2001), Live in London was paired with their 1964 live release Beach Boys Concert.
+Beach Boys observers believe that the group owed Capitol one more album (this may have been offered to fill such a role, instead of the Fading Rock Group Revival/Reverberation project), and that this release ended their relationship with that record label.
+When the Beach Boys' albums were remastered for CD in 1990 (and again in 2001), Live in London was paired with their 1964 live release Beach Boys Concert.